 Now, I haven’t spent much time learning about wine but I’ve participated in my share of wine dinners, food and wine festivals, and sipped wine in dozens of wineries so I thought I knew the basics.
 Sipping Austrian wine with Bernhard, I realized there’s a whole other world to wine that I wasn’t aware of.

 Bernard and his wife Martina opened Tina’s Cafe & Bakery Vienna in Punta Gorda, Fla., last year because they could not find the authentic Austrian flavors they had at home in, well, Austria.
 In addition to regular wine tastings, this cafe serves breakfast and lunch with authentic Austrian cuisine along with Sunday brunch and everything is made at the cafe by Tina, including the bread and sweet goodies.
+This visit really got me thinking about a good friend of mine that has also opened a new cafe of her own.
+She had been really concerned about the expenses involved.
+Fortunately, she was able to use a business electricity comparison site to cut costs where possible.

 The tasting included an overview of wine-making in Austria and Bernard rattled off interesting facts such as there are 6,500 places in the country making wine, the north and east regions of Austria make wine and not the west because of the Alps, and most wine produced (two-thirds) is white.